auth0/docs/articles/policies/data-transfer.md

 # Data Transfer Policy

 At this time, Auth0 will not transfer data from one Auth0 account to another.
-This applies to both Cloud and Appliance customers.
+This applies to both Cloud and PSaaS Appliance customers.

 All data in your Auth0 account is always under your control and is [available through the Management API](/api/v2) at any time.
 The only information which is not available through the API are the password hashes of your [Auth0-hosted database users](/connections/database) and private keys, for security reasons.